UWPCE-PythonCert/SystemDevelopment/slides_sources/source/debugging.rst

 ::

     python -m pdb ./define.py robot

+(define.py takes the first sys arg and finds articles on wikipedia on that topic)

 You can get to the code by walking through each line with 's'tep and 'n'ext commands, or by setting a breakpoint and 'c'ontinuing.